How to block ads and block pop-ups

 Unintrusive ads are passive - like wallflowers at a party.
 They are there, hoping to be noticed, but they respect your space and let you come to them.
 They are quiet, humble, and not needy.
 There’s no need to block them, because you can just ignore them if you want to.

 Intrusive ads on the other hand, do exactly that - Intrude.
-They pop up, block your page, flash you into an epileptic seizure, redirect you, open new pages, present you with fake closing options (the phantom X that never works), play video and audio at inopportune moments, tell you that you’ve won a prize (it’s never true, sadly), and generally force themselves upon you.
-These are the kinds of ads that Opera’s free pop-up blocker, Ad blocker, was designed for.
+They pop up, block your page, flash you into an epileptic seizure, redirect you, open new pages and pop-up windows, present you with fake closing options (the phantom X that never works), play video and audio at inopportune moments, tell you that you’ve won a prize (it’s never true, sadly), and generally force themselves upon you.
+These are the kinds of ads that Opera’s free pop up blocker, Ad blocker, was designed for.

 Why block ads and pop-ups

-Perhaps most importantly, when you block pop ups and ads, you’re also protecting your privacy and security.
-It’s not only ads that are thwarted by Ad blocker, but tracking cookies, malware, and even cryptocurrency mining scripts.
+Perhaps most importantly, when you block pop-ups and ads, you’re also protecting your privacy and security.
+It’s not only ads that are thwarted by Ad blocker and pop-up blocker, but tracking cookies, malware, and even cryptocurrency mining scripts.
 Opera’s Tracker blocker prevents online tracking from analytic scripts, tracking pixels, and other data collection methods.

 Finally, some of you out there may want to block ads purely out of spite.
-Intrusive ads often have such bad quality, and are so obviously scams, that they offend you on a deeply philosophical level.
-To get a little of your own back, Ad blocker lets you do your part to stop those who use intrusive ads from benefiting financially.
+Intrusive ads and pop-ups often have such bad quality, and are so obviously scams, that they offend you on a deeply philosophical level.
+To get a little of your own back, Ad blockers lets you do your part with each pop-up blocked to stop those who use intrusive ads from benefiting financially.

-How to stop pop ups and block ads in Opera
+How to block pop ups and block ads in Opera

 There are a couple ways to turn on pop-up blocker and Ad blocker in Opera.